gpestana/notes/talks/everyone_is_naked/README.md

 learn who is the message originator based on network packet flows.
 However, this assumes a certain level of entropy in the network and circuits with non-colluding relays.
-Selecting relays anonymously is paramount for the security of onion routing protocols and hard to design in completely decentralized manner.
+Selecting relays anonymously is paramount for the security of onion routing protocols and hard to design in a completely decentralized manner.
 P2P networks using onion routing (e.g. The Onion Routing [Tor]) often rely on centralized directories that keep a list and metrics of relays in the network.
 However, as the network size and number of relays increase, maintaining